christopherjereza/concatenated-words-challenge/README.md

 The deque is eventually narrowed down until empty and returns the results to be printed.

-So.. how did I do?
-Can you think of any other optimizations I could make to this algorithm?
+So... how did I do?
+Can you think of any other possible optimizations I may have overlooked?
 Feel free to let me know!